 Finding yourself asking “Is my WordPress site hacked?” means you’ll want some quick answers.
 In this post, we cover seven signs of infection and what to do if you discover you’ve been hacked.

-7 Signs Your WordPress Site is Hacked Infographic
+7 Signs Your WordPress Site Has Been Hacked

 Not all hacks have the same goal, so the signs of a website compromise will depend on the attackers motive.
 Here are 7 different symptoms you need to look out for when you are monitoring the health of your site.